Georgia Tech Yellow Jackets Logo

 Georgia Tech Yellow Jackets Logo 1978-1990

 The indecisive wasp is a thing of the past: it has been replaced by a confident character who confirms its status as one of the most dangerous predators among insects.
-The style of the image has also changed—it is simple, cartoon-like, and slightly anthropomorphic, as the wasp has improvised arms with clenched fists resting on its sides.
+The image’s style has also changed, becoming simple, cartoon-like, and slightly anthropomorphic, with the wasp now having improvised arms and clenched fists resting on its sides.
 This stance demonstrates the wasp’s superiority over its rivals, seemingly challenging them.

-The angelic image has turned rebellious, as the insect no longer hovers in the air with its legs hanging down; it now confidently stands on a two-level inscription, like on a pedestal.
+The angelic image has turned rebellious: the insect no longer hovers in the air with its legs hanging down; it now confidently stands on a two-level inscription, as if on a pedestal.
 Below is the name of the student teams: Georgia Tech.
-The name is in a geometric typeface—bold, uppercase, serifed, with rectangular-shaped letters.
-Some corners of the letters have small cuts that replace smooth rounding, found, for example, on the “G,” “O,” “R,” and “C.”
+The name is set in a geometric, bold, uppercase, serifed typeface with rectangular-shaped letters.
+Some corners of the letters have small cuts instead of smooth rounding, found, for example, on the “G,” “O,” “R,” and “C.”

 Additionally, the shadows on the glyphs remain but have shifted from left to right, visually organizing the logo and making it neat.
 The color palette traditionally combines black and yellow, which stand out effectively on a white background.